Juliandlb/AugLab/README.md

 ## Image Analysis Features

-The application analyzes images in real-time to provide smart augmentation recommendations:
+The application analyzes images in real-time to provide actionable, context-aware augmentation recommendations.
+Only implemented augmentations are suggested:

 - **Brightness Analysis**: Detects if images are too dark or too bright
 - **Contrast Analysis**: Measures image contrast and suggests adjustments